A libc++ Odyssey

 In mov, Veritas

 The next day, after having regained my composure, and having reaffirmed my belief that everything on a computer is ultimately graspable, I decided that C++ must be lying to me.
 You know what never lies? x86 assembly.
-It was time to peel away the illusion of pointers and objects and methods, and get down to the mov
+It was time to peel away the illusion of pointers and objects and methods, and get down to the movs and jmps.
+In mov, veritas.

 I loaded up the test in lldb: